 It wasn’t until 1982 – when she was seventy years old – that Bourgeois had her first retrospective, given to her by New York’s Museum of Modern Art.
 Her 1987 drawing “Untitled (Ste.
 Sebastienne)” is a metaphorical self-portrait where Sebastian is turned into a woman about to be pierced by phallic arrows.
 This confirmed the idea of Bourgeois as a long-suffering female artist as she appropriated the image of the saint shot through with arrows to tell her own story.

 Her early 1990s “Cell” installations consisted of frameworks of old doors, beds, toy trains, surrealistic ornaments, and her own garments of discarded dresses, slips, and nightwear.
 She was one of the first artists to turn stockings and pantyhose into sculptures and assemblages.
-She repurposed these fabrics and everyday objects into haunting biomorphic sculptures to reveal her own personal sense of trauma, stemming from the sadness of her childhood, caused by her father’s infidelity when she was a child.
+She repurposed these fabrics and everyday objects into haunting biomorphic sculptures to reveal her own personal sense of trauma, stemming from the sadness of her childhood, caused by her father’s infidelity to her affectionate mother, who was an invalid.

 In the late 1990s, she began using the spider as a central image in her art.
 “The Spider is an ode to my mother.
 She was my best friend.
 Like a spider, my mother was a weaver – So spiders are helpful and protective, just like my mother.”
 She alluded to weaving and her family’s tapestry business in these “Cell” installations and in her fabric sculptures.
 Her 1997 sculptural installation featured her signature image: the “Spider.”
 A nearly 15-foot tall steel spider straddles a circular steel-mesh cage.
 The spider has deposited her glass eggs into a basket, poised above a tapestry-covered chair.
 This spider-cage sculpture had its origins in Surrealism as the cage is part shelter and part prison.
 In 1999, she made another similar sculpture only this time it was of a 30-foot spider.